Implicit Bias Initiative

 Provides an outline and steps on how to setup an Implicit Bias presentation.

-This twenty-minute film offers a great summary of the neuroscience relevant to understanding implicit bias.
-Showing it at the end of the PowerPoint Presentation offers a good overview and conclusion.
+Produced by the ABA Litigation the twenty-minute film offers a great summary of the neuroscience relevant to understanding implicit bias.

 Offered here are materials for further reading and review, both in the legal field and, to a lesser extent, in other disciplines as well.

 This glossary provides key words and terminology commonly used in reference to bias and bias incidents.